cweiske/phubb/README.rst

 TODO
 ====
-- Re-ping if ping was unsuccessful for a subscriber
+- logging
+- only re-ping if the content changed
+- let cron remove subscriptions if the lease time is over
 - stats
-- only re-ping if something changed
 - require domain registration before being able to publish

   - check if URL topic URL has hub link (and self link)
 - do not allow subscriptions for urls that are not registered
-- logging
+- maybe: give phubb a base url, and it figures out by itself what actually changed